 If you are flying with a baby and wondering if flying with a hiking baby carrier is possible.
 Yes it is!

-Taking it one step further, a baby carrier backpack is a great option if you want to completely leave the stroller behind.
+Taking it one step further, a baby carrier backpack is a great option if you want to travel without your baby stroller.

 We’ve traveled extensively with our hiking backpack carriers for toddlers and babies, so we’ll go through all the details plus the benefits we saw traveling with a backpack carrier (and leaving the stroller behind).